stackup-wallet/erc-4337-execution-clients/README.md

 ## Tracer development

-See the documentation on [Geth's custom EVM tracers](https://geth.ethereum.org/docs/developers/evm-tracing/custom-tracer) for details in setting up a dev environment for tracer iterations.
+See the documentation on [Geth's custom EVM tracers](https://geth.ethereum.org/docs/developers/evm-tracing/custom-tracer) for details on setting up a dev environment for tracer iterations.

 ## License